galaxyproject/training-material/topics/single-cell/tutorials/spatial-melanoma-EISTA/tutorial.md

 >
 {: .hands_on}

-This last plot is where the analysis becomes checkable against the tissue.
-The keratinocyte group should trace a continuous band at the tissue surface, the melanoma group should fill the dermal mass, and the three low-content groups should be inspected to see whether they sit on the necrotic edge that 10x Genomics describes.
+This last plot is where the analysis becomes checkable against the tissue, and the spatial statistics say what to expect.
+Group `0` should fill most of the window.
+Group `4` should sit in its own compact patch rather than being scattered through group `0`, which is what a self-enrichment of 112 with a degree centrality of 0.076 describes.
+The lymphocyte group `1`, the most interspersed group in the window, should trace the band between the two melanocytic compartments, with the myeloid, fibroblast and plasma-cell groups alongside it.
+A plot that contradicts those numbers is a reason to go back through the analysis rather than a detail to leave out of the report.

 # Conclusion

 We built a SpatialData object from a Xenium output bundle, cut a 1,350 × 900 µm window out of the tumour, and analysed the 10,810 segmented cells inside it.
 Filtering on transcript content and on segmented cell area retained 10,722 cells, or 99.2 per cent, and removed 245 of the 5,006 genes because they are not detected anywhere in this window.
-Expression was normalised to 10,000 counts per cell and log-transformed, 2,000 highly variable genes were flagged, and the scaled matrix fed {PCA}, a 15-neighbour expression graph and {UMAP}.
-Leiden clustering at resolutions 0.2, 0.4 and 0.6 gave 5, 8 and 9 groups, and we carried the 8 groups at 0.4 forward.
+Expression was normalised to 10,000 counts per cell and log-transformed, 2,000 highly variable genes were flagged, and the log-normalised matrix fed {PCA}, a 15-neighbour expression graph and {UMAP}.
+Leiden clustering at resolutions 0.2, 0.4 and 0.6 gave 4, 6 and 9 groups, and we carried the nine groups at 0.6 forward, because 0.2 merged T cells with macrophages and 0.4 merged fibroblasts with endothelium.

-Ranked genes supported descriptions for all eight: two melanoma states separated by metabolism rather than lineage, a third *VGF*-positive melanocytic group whose distinctness is partly a matter of measurement depth, cytotoxic lymphocytes carrying an interferon signature, myeloid cells and macrophages, matrix-remodelling fibroblasts, vasculature with pericytes, and plasma cells.
+Ranked genes supported descriptions for all nine, each of them with significant markers throughout its top sixteen genes: four melanocytic groups, together 59 per cent of the window, comprising a differentiated state, a glycolytic and hypoxia-associated state, a high-content state and a *VGF*-positive group whose distinctness is partly a matter of measurement depth; cytotoxic lymphocytes carrying an interferon signature; myeloid cells and macrophages; matrix-remodelling fibroblasts; endothelium; and plasma cells.

 Just as important are the results that came with limits attached. *ADGRG1* ranked first for the differentiated melanoma group and was discarded, because 10x Genomics documents non-specific binding for that probe in the panel version used.
 The gene-level filter removed 245 genes, most of them markers of populations that live outside the window.
 Squidpy described an immune and stromal compartment sitting together and apart from the tumour, which is suggestive of immune exclusion but does not establish it.
 Moran's I values were uniformly lower than on the full section, not because the measurements are worse but because the field of view is smaller.